 Recycling batteries and electronics

-Household batteries should be placed in small carrier or sandwich bags and left by your rubbish and recycling sacks on collection day.
+Put your batteries in a small carrier or sandwich bag and leave it by your black rubbish and orange recycling sacks on your collection day.

 Please note that we cannot accept:

 - lithium batteries

 - batteries with trailing wires

 - corroded batteries

 - car or industrial batteries (please take those to Gerpins Lane Reuse and Recycling Centre)

 Some waste electrical items contain materials which are hazardous such as cadmium, lead and mercury.
 Therefore it is really important to collect waste electrical items separately and recycle them rather then put them in the rubbish (black sack).

 Put your small waste electrical items into a securely tied carrier bag and place it next to your orange recycling sack on your day of collection.